TranslationalNeuroimagingLab/translationalneuroimaginglab.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Develop and translate novel neuroimaging and neuroengineering technology to better understand and treat brain diseases
+Our mission is to develop and translate novel neuroimaging and neuroengineering technology to better understand and treat brain diseases